A quick glance at the forecast will tell us spring is definitely here, and with the arrival of spring, there is something in the air…

 - No Cheating.
 There’s nothing I hate more in a story than when characters cheat, either on or with each other.
 I cannot stress this enough.
 I don’t care how “perfect” the characters are for each other, the moment they kiss, touch, or otherwise say something to the effect of “I want to be with you” while committed to someone else, I close out any thought of shipping them.
 I went through a reading spurt where is seemed every book I read included a main character who cheated on their spouse/significant other, and it really turned me off of romance for a while.
 In fact, I’m pretty sure the reason I can’t stand The Notebook is because Allie and Noah sleep together while she is engaged to another man.
 Nothing good is bred from dishonesty.
 Maybe it is just my own moral objection to the practice that makes it so abhorrent in my eyes, but I’d rather read about character relationships that aren’t disrespectful to the hearts of other individuals; it makes it a lot easier for me to wish them well.

 - Same Level of Power.
 This one is tricky, because I don’t necessarily… hate uneven power structures as defined by society.
 A big age difference doesn’t bug me, nor does a difference in income.
 What really gets me is how those societal power structures are used by the character with the most “power.”
 I didn’t want to call out any specific book or series, but there is one particular story that comes too much to mind.
-The Fifty Shades series is entertaining on a surface level, but the two main characters, Ana and Christian, have a relationship that begins icky and becomes more and less icky in the succeeding books (and I’m not talking about their, ahem, unconventional bedroom activities).
+The Fifty Shades series is entertaining on a surface level, but the two main characters, Ana and Christian, have a relationship that begins icky and becomes more and less icky in the succeeding books (and I’m not talking about what they get up to in the Red Room of Pain).
 Christian is both significantly older than Ana (I think 27-28 to her 21-22) and most significantly richer than her (cartoonishly so).
 Neither of these details are particularly detrimental to a relationship, but throughout the series Christian consistently uses his wealth to control Ana.
 He buys the seats next to her on an airplane so she won’t have anyone to talk to, he pays for security to keep an eye on her actions, and he even buys the company she works for, becoming her boss’s boss’s boss (he has a sort of obsession with getting her to work for him).
 He also speaks to her as if she’s a child frequently, as if his age and experiences put him on a level above her.
 There is a lack of respect there, and I think in relationships the characters have to see each other as equals.
 Otherwise, someone is always thriving as the other shrinks.

 Love is complicated, and messy, and often as gross as pollen, but when written well between characters it can be the best part of a story.
 But these are just the qualities I look for in my ‘ships; what makes you root for a couple, on or off page?